Showing posts with label 1993. Show all posts

 Aesthetics

 Graphically, this is <cough> very familiar thanks to a look and design all too godlike, albeit less sophisticated.
 I do appreciate the overall display because it's clean and concise so works well.
-However, there isn't enough variation so everything begins to look quite samey and a little boring after a while.
+However, there isn't enough variation so everything begins to look very samey and a little boring after a while.
 I was also weary of seeing the same colour scheme!

 The audio is less than favourable because there is no music and the effects are limited to hitting monsters or collecting stuff.
 Basically, it's silent and that's a massive shame as a chiptune would have been most welcome.